 Color mixing can be confusing, even for experienced painters.
 I created this chart to help make color mixing easier for you.
 It’s a very useful tool to have in your studio to help you to avoid wasting paint, and your time.
 There are multiple formulas for mixing the same color so that you can mix the color you want, from the colors you already have on your palette.

 There are plenty of other color mixtures that you can mix from acrylics, but my goal was to keep it simple.
 The focus of it is on mixing the secondary colors because you obviously can’t mix the primary colors.
 I only include mixtures of two colors to make it easier for beginners.
 As you learn more about mixing colors, you can create more complex mixtures by using more colors.

 You may find some of the mixtures surprising.
-For instance, you can mix red even though many books say that you can’t because they define red as a primary color–it’s not.
+For instance, you can mix red even though many books say that you can’t because they define red as a primary color.
+It’s not as I explain later in this post.
 Another fun color mixing fact is that you can create green by mixing yellow with black.

 I find that experience is the best teacher, so the most dramatic way to improve your understanding of color is to mix colors and make paintings.
 Eventually you’ll be able to mix colors without having to think about it.
 Most experienced painters have all of this color mixing theory burned into their memory from working on paintings.

 Download the chart and start experimenting with mixing colors.
 If you need more guidance, I have more information about how to mix each color below.
 I hope this color chart will help to make color mixing easier for you.

 The PDF is designed to fit on an 8″x10″.
 When you print it, it’s best to select “fit to page” so that it fills up the sheet of paper without having the printer crop it.
 This is the best option whether you’re printing on US letter or A4.